 About the team

-The Digital Research team was established to help researchers make use of advanced digital technologies, and to collect insights into the needs of researchers across the university.
+The Digital Research Specialist team was established to help researchers make use of advanced digital technologies and collect insights into the needs of researchers across the University.

-Alison Clarke, Director of Digital Research, conducts engagement work with research leaders to create a digital research vision for the University, and to identify the opportunities that will differentiate the University.
-Alison is supported by a Digital Research team led by Erin Snyder, Digital Research Manager, and incorporating a Digital Research Specialist located in each of the five faculties.
+Alison Clarke, Director of Digital Research, engages with research leaders to create a digital research vision and identify opportunities that will help make the University a centre of excellence for digital research.
+Alison is supported by a Digital Research Specialist team, led by Stuart Moran (Head of Digital Research Methods), with a contact person for each of the five faculties.
+The Team Leader is Chris Gell.

 Read more about Alison